Monte dei Paschi CEO to be replaced as cash call looms

 A person close to Morelli, who was Monte dei Paschi's chief financial officer until 2010, said he had not been contacted for the time being.

-A third source said Corrado Passera, who has served as industry minister and headed bank Intesa Sanpaolo (ISP.MI), could also be a candidate for the job.
+A third source said Corrado Passera, who has served as industry minister and headed bank Intesa Sanpaolo, could also be a candidate for the job.

 Passera, backed by investment bank UBS, presented a last-ditch rival bailout plan for Monte dei Paschi in July but was rebuffed by the bank's board.